 The tibialis posterior muscle has been shown to be heavily involved with the control of arch height during weight-bearing.
 The muscle is loaded eccentrically and needs to be strong and neurally geared towards controlling the effects of load on the arch height.
 Exercises are often directed at this muscle to help activate it more and correct faulty firing patterns.

 The net effect of this is the reduction of stress placed on the plantar fascia during weight-bearing, with a proper functioning muscle.
 Controlling pronation is therefore key in this particular foot type.

-Plantar fasciitis may also occur in the high arched foot and results from the inability to dissipate force.?
-The calcaneus and metatarsal heads are much closer together, the tarsal bones have less intra-osseous mobility and the first ray is often held in plantar flexion, which lead to a foot which is great at force transmission but exceptionally poor at shock absorbing.
+Plantar fasciitis may also occur in the high arched foot and results from the inability to dissipate force.
+The calcaneus and metatarsal heads are much closer together, the tarsal bones have less intra-osseous mobility and the first ray is often held in plantar flexion, which leads to a foot which is great at force transmission but exceptionally poor at shock absorbing.